aaliyanahmed1/Sign2Speech/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- YOLO team for the detection framework
-- DeepSORT authors for tracking implementation
-- Ollama team for LLM integration
-- PyQt5 developers for the GUI framework

-## 📞 Support

-For issues and questions:
-1. Check the logs in `logs/system.log`
-2. Verify Ollama server is running
-3. Ensure model file `models/sign.pt` exists
-4. Check GPU/CUDA compatibility

----

 **Note**: This system requires a trained YOLO model (`sign.pt`) and a running Ollama server for full functionality.